 All employers are responsible for verifying the identity and eligibility of employees to work in the United States.
-As employers, churches must complete an Employment Eligibility Verification form for each new employee.
+As employers, churches must complete an Employment Eligibility Verification Form for each new employee.
 This form is better known as Form I-9.

 Form I-9 is not an IRS form and is not filed with any government agency.
 However, it is important for churches to be familiar with this form because they can be assessed fines for failing to comply with the requirements summarized below.
+In reviewing the requirements shown below, it is important to remember that Form I-9 has a physical (in person) verification requirement unless a worker is working 100% remotely due to COVID-19 requirements.

 Churches should:

-- Ensure that each new employee completes Section 1 of the Form I-9 on or before his or her first day of compensated work.
+- Ensure that each new employee completes Section 1 of Form I-9 on or before their first day of compensated work.
 Review the employee's documents and fully complete Section 2 of Form I-9 within 3 business days of the hire.
 Collect a Form I-9 for all employees, including ministers, hired after November 6, 1986, even if the church has no doubt that someone is a U.S. citizen.
 An employee signs part of the form and the employer signs part of the form.
-The form's instructions list documents employees may show to verify their identity and eligibility to work in the United States. - Review the United States Citizenship and Immigration Services website (www.uscis.gov) for instructions that will assist you in completing the Form I-9.
-You can also download Form I-9 from the USCIS website. - Collect forms from new employees only, not from all applicants.
+The form's instructions list documents employees may show to verify their identity and eligibility to work in the United States. - Review the United States Citizenship and Immigration Services (USCIS) website at www.uscis.gov for instructions that will assist you in completing Form I-9.
+You may also download Form I-9 from the USCIS website. - Collect forms from new employees only, not from all applicants.
 When extending job offers, churches should clarify that employment is conditioned on completion of a Form I-9.
-Employers should remind new employees to bring their documents the first day of work.
-Forms should be completed no later than the end of the employee's third day at work. - Accept documents that appear to be genuine and relate to the employee.
+Employers should remind new employees to bring their documents on the first day of work, Forms should be completed no later than the end of the employee's third day at work. - Accept documents that appear to be genuine and relate to the employee.
 If churches act reasonably when deciding that a document is genuine, they will not be held responsible for a mistake.
 Churches may keep photocopies of original identification and verification documents with each employee form.
-This is not required by law but may be helpful in case there is ever a question about whether a document was genuine. - Employers must retain an employee's completed Form I-9 for as long as the individual works for the employer.
-Once the individual's employment has terminated, the employer must determine how long after termination the Form I-9 must be retained, which is either three years after the date of hire, or one year after the date employment is terminated, whichever is later.
-Forms I-9 can be retained either on paper or microform, or electronically.

-Upon request, show completed forms to authorized officials of the Department of Homeland Security (DHS), Department of Labor, or the Justice Department's Office of Special Counsel for Unfair Immigration- Related Employment Practices (OSC).
+This is not required by law but may be helpful in case there is ever a question about whether a document was genuine.

+- Employers must retain an employee's completed Form I-9 for as long as the individual works for the employer.
+Once the individual's employment has been terminated, the employer must determine how long after termination the Form I-9 must be retained, which is either three years after the date of hire or one year after the date employment is terminated, whichever is later.
+Forms I-9 can be retained on paper, microform, or electronically. - Upon request, show completed forms to authorized officials of the Department of Homeland Security (DHS), Department of Labor, or the Justice Department's Office of Special Counsel for Unfair Immigration-Related Employment Practices (OSC).
 Officials will give a minimum of three days' notice before inspection.

 Churches, like any employer, can be penalized for failing to comply with the I-9 requirement.
-If you fail to complete, retain, or make available for inspection a Form I- 9 as required by law, you may face a civil penalty for each violation.
+If you fail to complete, retain, or make available for inspection a Form I-9 as required by law, you may face a civil penalty for each violation.
 There are additional penalties for knowingly hiring unauthorized aliens.

-Providing an employee's Social Security number on Form I-9 is voluntary for all employees unless an employer participates in the USCIS "E-Verify" program.
+Providing an employee's Social Security number on Form I-9 is voluntary for all employees unless and employer participates in the USCIS E-Verify program.